sonic-net/sonic-mgmt/docs/api_wiki/multi_asic_methods/restart_service.md

 - [Expected Output](#expected-output)

 ## Overview
-Stops a service on the sonichost if service is a default service.
-Otherwise serviec is stopped on all ASICs.
+Restarts a service on the sonichost if the service is a default service.
+Otherwise service is restarted on each ASIC.

 ## Examples
 ```
 def test_fun(duthosts, rand_one_dut_hostname):
     duthost = duthosts[rand_one_dut_hostname]

-    duthost.stop_service("swss")
+    duthost.restart_service("swss")
 ```

 ## Arguments
-- `service_name` - name of service
+- `service` - service to be restarted
     - Required: `True`
     - Type: `String`

 ## Expected Output
-This method has no output.
+Provides no output